rebeccaacioadea/project-4/README.md

 We started developing the backend together through *'Zoom Screenshare'*.
 Starting with server.js, models (for our data, message and user), router.js and controllers.
 For each stage we tested on the ***'terminal'*** and ***'Insomnia'*** to see our codes were written correcting without a bug before moving onto the next task.

-Examples of our backend structures: models, serializers, controllers etc
+Examples of our backend structures: models, serializers, controllers etc.

 ![](https://i.imgur.com/HI1B0VKm.png)

-Example of the structure of Basemodel for the database
+Example of the structure of Basemodel for the database.
 ![](https://i.imgur.com/I9GznZO.png)

-Example of the structure of 'book' model
+Example of the structure of 'book' model.
 ![](https://i.imgur.com/KVH8BtHl.png)

 Example of the structure of the many-to- many (M-M) relationship between the models for our data.
 ![](https://i.imgur.com/xsNP6vg.png)

-Example of the serializer for our 'Books' data
+Example of the serializer for our 'Books' data.
 ![](https://i.imgur.com/FciMJ4z.png)